SichangHe/fedcampus_pres/research_nominated/personal_statement.md

     - random lunch talks
 -->

-I serve as a representation for the Research and Practice principle both on my personal level and towards the DKU community.
-Since my sophomore year, I have constantly being pursuing research and personal projects beyond my academic curriculum.
+My commitment for the Research and Practice principle is evident both in my personal endeavors and my contributions to the DKU community.
+Since my sophomore year,
-I find these experiences instrumental in honing my technical and communication skills, way beyond classroom teachings.
-And,
+I kept pursuing research and personal projects beyond my academic curriculum, which I find instrumental in honing my technical and communication skills, way beyond classroom teachings.
+Additionally,
-I have been actively sharing these ideas to inspire fellow DKU students.
+I have been actively sharing these experiences and ideas to inspire fellow DKU students.

 My research journey began with the search engine research team under Professor Jiang Long's guidance.
 Through this project,
 I was surprised to see us undergrads' potential to develop significant software projects like web search engines.
+As I delved into web development,
-Besides absorbing knowledge about the web, I saw the need for programming languages suitable for massive concurrency, and delved into learning many programming languages for my hobby projects, which helped me build up programming skills and gain a much deeper understanding in programming.
+I recognized the need for mastering programming languages suitable for massive concurrency.
+This realization prompted me to learning many programming languages through hobby projects, significantly enhancing my programming skills and deepened my understanding of the field.

 Besides programming practice,
-the search engine project inspired my curiosity in web programming, leading me to various side projects.
+the search engine project inspired my curiosity in web development, leading me to various side projects.
 For example,
 I joined the DKU 2022 iGEM team and developed the team wiki, a website to demonstrate our results to the judges.
 In this role,